bigchaindb/bigchaindb/docs/source/topic-guides/timestamps.md

 The result is that some timestamps can't be converted unambigously to a single UTC timestamp, but that only happens for leap seconds, and leap seconds are rare.
 (Only 26 had been inserted between 1972 and the end of 2015.)

-**So long as you avoid the leap seconds, you can convert BigchainDB timestamps (Unix time timestamps) to UTC unambiguosly using any standard conversion tool or library function.**
+**So long as you avoid the leap seconds, you can convert BigchainDB timestamps (Unix time timestamps) to UTC unambiguously using any standard conversion tool or library function.**

 There's [a list of all the leap seconds on Wikipedia](https://en.wikipedia.org/wiki/Leap_second).